It can seem a tricky subject to capture.

 I mix a dark blue/black from the Burnt Umber and Ultramarine Blue.
 Using the small nylon round brush I paint in the darkest areas of the painting.
 You can vary the intensity slightly by adding a touch of water to the mix.

 When painting in the darks of the tree trunks, start from the bottom and then taper up your brushstroke from the bottom up.
-As the brush strokes reaches the top lift off the pressure to create a feathered edge.
+As the brush strokes reach the top lift off the pressure to create a feathered edge.

 Then mix in a little Neutral 4 with the first dark mix so it slightly lifts the tonal value.
 Don’t add too much of the N4 at this stage.